VR-Rathod/Code-Note/pages/index.md

 		-
 		- [[GitLab CI]]: An integrated CI/CD tool built into GitLab, offering version control, CI/CD pipelines, and project management in a single platform.
 		-
-		- [[CircleCI]]: A cloud-based CI/CD service for automating workflows, providing a fast and scalable solution for integrating, testing, and deploying code.
+		- [[Circle CI]]: A cloud-based CI/CD service for automating workflows, providing a fast and scalable solution for integrating, testing, and deploying code.
 		-
 		- [[Travis CI]]: A cloud-based CI/CD tool that automatically tests and deploys code from GitHub repositories, commonly used for open-source projects.
 		-